CatLibWilk/Lynda-Learning/parallel-programming-python/notes.md

             - need to ensure it wont have any negative effects if the daemon thread closes abruptly/ungracefully
         - make daemon with `[thread varname].daemon = True`
             - must set this before starting the thread

+# Chpt.
+3 Mutual Exclusion
+    - Data Races
+        - problem occurring when two or more threads are concurrently accessing the same location in memory and at least one is writing to that location to modify its value
+    - Mutual Exclusion
+        [varname] = threading.Lock() (with `threading` module imported) used to manually enforce M.E. with locks
+            - then use [varname].acquire() and ...release() to wrap proceduces in code that access memory shared by mutliple threads (see 03_04) def count_change() global counter for i in range(10): lockvar.acquire() counter += 1 lockvar.release()